leftfield-geospatial/homonim/docs/background.rst

 Source image
 ------------

 Any orthorectified, multi-spectral *source* imagery can be used with ``homonim``, including drone, aerial and satellite imagery. *Source* images should  preferably be provided to ``homonim`` without gamma correction or colour balancing type adjustments.
-If this is not possible, ``homonim`` will still improve surface reflectance accuracy.
+If this is not possible, ``homonim`` should still improve surface reflectance accuracy.

 Fusion
 ------